danwallach/github-classroom-utils/README.md

 print out everything you need, assuming your assignment repos are named `comp215-week06` with the students' names afterward.

+A new feature, `--teams` is useful when students are working as teams with GitHub Classroom.
+This will use GitHub's APIs to identify the names of each student associated with each repo and will adjust its printed output appropriately.

 The output of this tool is in Markdown format, which Piazza has recently added.
 Select the Markdown button before cutting-and-pasting.
 We post this on Piazza, visible only to the graders, and we ask the graders to edit the post to mark the